McLarenCollege/foundations_public/weather-report.md

+# Weather Report

 Print the location and temperature in Celsius or Fahrenheit based on the users preference.
 Prefix the temprature with an emoji as follows:
  ```
 🥵 if temperature in Celsius is above 30
 😊 if temperature in Celsius is between 12 and 30